protocol-1903/zzz-nonstandard-beacons/README.md

 # Known Issues/Future Features
 - There is currently no way to see the fuel inventory.
 This will eventually be fixed by a custom GUI implementation.
 - There is no way to rotate asymmetric fluid/burner connections.
 This is not a pressing issue, but will be looked into if enough people request it.
 - Beacons can show 'Working' even if they don't have any modules.
 This is a minor graphical issue, and probably won't be resolved.
-The current runtime code is dirt simple, and adding any new features might have drastic effects on UPS.
 - When marked for deconstruction, the beacon's module icons will shift and the modules in the beacon graphics will disappear.
 This is a natural result of the deconstruction code to allow for better robot and space platform integration.
 The first issue might be fixed, the latter probably won't.
 - Beacons cannot be selected in a deconstruction planner filter.
 Not sure why, will try to fix.
 - Undo/Redo doesn't work.
 Not sure why.